captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

 Wait!
-I should also mention that at this point one of the gentlemen – his name is Freddy and he’s there with his mother –
+I should also mention that at this point of the play
 ---

-is running for a cab and collides with Eliza and knocks her basket of flowers to the ground.
+Elaine has just run out of the cellar, where she's locked up by Mortimer's brother, who is a criminal.
 ---

-In fact, now that I think of it, you might have seen the movie, which came out about a year ago with Leslie Howard and Wendy Hiller,
+## LOUISE: (as Elaine)
+[gasping]
 ---

-and there’s a rumor they might make a musical of it and call it My Fair Lady!
-Okay, here goes.
+Mortimer, where have you been?
+I've almost been killed!
+What's going on in this house?

+What do you mean, what's going on in this house?
 ---

-Remember:  Freddy has just knocked her flowers to the ground.
+## LOUISE: (as Elaine)
+You were supposed to take me to the theater tonight, and you called it off.
 ---

-## LOUISE: [as ELIZA)
-Bang!
-“Eowww!
-Nah then, Freddy:  look wh’y’gowin, deah.”
+You asked me to marry you, I said I would, and five minutes later you thew me out!
 ---

-## LOUISE: [as FREDDY)
-“Sorry.”
+Now listen, Mr. Brewster, I want to know where I stand!
 ---

-## LOUISE: [as ELIZA)
-“Theres menners f’ yer.
+Do you love me?
 ---

-Te-oo banches o voylets trod in the mad.”
+## LOUISE: (as Mortimer)
+I love you very much, Elaine.
+In fact, I love you so much I _cannot_ marry you.
 ---

-## LOUISE: [as THE MOTHER)
+## LOUISE: (as Elaine)
-The mother:  “Here, take this.
+Have you suddenly gone crazy?
 ---

-Now how do you know that my son’s name is Freddy, pray?”
+## LOUISE: (as Mortimer)
+I don't think so, but it's only a matter of time.
 ---

-## LOUISE: [as ELIZA)
-“I called him Freddy or Charley same as you might if you was talkin’ to a stranger and wished to be pleasant.”
+You see, insanity runs in my family.
+It practically gallops.
 ---

-## LOUISE: [as COCKNEY BLOKE)
+## LOUISE: (as Elaine)
-A cockney bystander:  “You be careful.
+Listen, Mortimer, you'll have to do better than that!
 ---

-Give her a flower for it.
+## LOUISE: (as Mortimer)
+No, dear, there is a strange taint in the Brewster blood.
+If you really knew my family,
 ---

-There’s a bloke here behind this pillar takin’ down every blessed word you’re sayin’.”
+it's what you'd expect if Strindberg wrote the Ziegfield Follies.
 ---

-## LOUISE: [as ELIZA)
+## LOUISE: (as Elaine)
-“I ain’t done nothin’ wrong by speakin’ to the lidy!
-I’ve a right to sell flowers if I keep to the kerb!”
+Now darling, none of this proves that you're crazy!
 ---

-“I’m a respectable girl: so help me, I never spoke to her except to ask her to buy a flower off me!”
+Look at your Aunts…they're Brewsters, aren't they?
 ---

-## LOUISE: [as HIGGINS)
-“There there there.
+And they're the sanest people I have ever known!
 ---

-Who’s hurting you, you silly girl?”
+## LOUISE: (as Mortimer)
+Look Elaine, I know I'm acting irrationally, but remember:
 ---

-## LOUISE: [as ELIZA)
-“I’ve a right to be here if I like, same as you!”
+I'm a Mad Brewster!!
 ---

-## LOUISE: [as HIGGINS)
+## LOUISE: (as Elaine)
-“A woman who utters such depressing and disgusting sounds has no right to be anywhere – no right to live.
+Listen, Mister!
+If you think that you can get out of this by pretending that you're insane…
 ---

-Remember that you are a human being with a soul and the divine gift of articulate speech:  that your native language is the language of Shakespeare and Milton and the Bible,
+you're crazy!!
+If you're not going to marry me,
 ---

-and don’t sit there crooning like a bilious pigeon.”
+I’m going to marry you, you dope!!
 ---

-## LOUISE: [as ELIZA)
-“Ah-ah-ah-ow-ow-ow-oo!!”

----

-## LOUISE: [as herself)
+## LOUISE: (as herself)
 That’s it.

 ---